kylebebak/react-redux-query/README.md

 > The default name of the RRQ branch in your Redux state tree is `query`.
 [See below](#custom-config-context) how to use a custom branch name.

+### Polling

+To do polling with `useQuery`, just pass the `intervalMs` property in the options.
+After `fetcher` returns, it's called again after `intervalMs`.
+The actual polling interval depends on how long fetcher takes to return, which means polling interval adapts to network and server speed.

 ### `query` function

 RRQ also exports a lower-level async `query` function that has the same signature as the hooks `(key: string, fetcher: () => Promise<{}>, options: {})`.

-This function is used by `useQuery` and `usePoll`.
+This function is used by `useQuery`.
 It calls `fetcher`, awaits the response, throws it into Redux if appropriate, and returns the response as-is.

 You should use this function wherever you want to fetch and cache data outside of the render lifecycle.
 For example, in a save user callback: